andimdev/bidcom-api/README.md

 ```

 ### DELETE - /products/:id
-_Deletes_ a record from database (Actually, the element just stop being visible
+_Deletes_ a record from database (The record is not physically removed from the database. it is marked as deleted and excluded from query results.)
-but yet exists virtually)

 Example response:
 ```json